openforis/sepal-doc/docs/source/cli/ofgt.rst

 NAME
 ####

-oft-extr - extracts pixel values from an image into a text file.
+:code:`oft-extr` - extracts pixel values from an image into a text file.

 SYNOPSIS
 ########